-Dr. Selim El Hoss Lebanon
+Selim El Hoss Lebanon

-Dr. Mohsen Youssef Secretary General of the Conference
+Mohsen Youssef Secretary-General of the Conference

-Ismail Serageldin, Director, Library of Alexandria, also chairs the Boards of Directors for each of the BA's affiliated research institutes and museums and is Distinguished Professor at Wageningen University in the Netherlands.
-He serves as Chair and Member of a number of advisory committees academic, research, scientific and international for institutions and civil society efforts which includes the Institut d'Egypte (Egyptian Academy of Science), TWAS (Third World Academy of Sciences), the Indian National Academy of Agricultural Sciences and the European Academy of Sciences and Arts.
-He is former Chairman, Consultative Group on International Agricultural Research (CGIAR, 1994-2000), Founder and former Chairman, the Global Water Partnership (GWP, 1996-2000) and the Consultative Group to Assist the Poorest (CGAP), a microfinance program (1995-2000).
-Serageldin has also served in a number of capacities at the World Bank, including as Vice-President for Environmentally and Socially Sustainable Development (1992-1998), and for Special Programs (1998-2000).
+Ismail Serageldin.
+Director, Library of Alexandria, also chairs the Boards of Directors for each of the BA's affiliated research institutes and museums and is Distinguished Professor at Wageningen University in the Netherlands.
+He serves as Chair and Member of a number of advisory committees for academic, research, scientific and international institutions and civil society efforts.
+He is also member of Supreme Council for Culture, l'Institut d'Egypte (Egyptian Academy of Science), the Academy of Sciences for the Developing World (TWAS), the Indian National Academy of Agricultural Sciences and the European Academy of Sciences and Arts.
+He is former Chairman, Consultative Group on International Agricultural Research (CGIAR, 1994-2000); Founder and former Chairman. the Global Water Partnership (GWP, 1996-2000) and the Consultative Group to Assist the Poorest (CGAP), a microfinance program (1995-2000).
+Serageldin has also served in a number of capacities at the World Bank, including Vice-President for Environmentally and Socially Sustainable Development (1992-1998), and for Special Programs (1998-2000).
 He has published over 50 books and monographs and over 200 papers on a variety of topics including biotechnology, rural development, sustainability, and the value of science to society.
-He holds a Bachelor of Science degree in engineering from Cairo University and Masters' degree and a PhD from Harvard University and has received 18 honorary doctorates.
+He holds a Bachelor of Science degree in Engineering from Cairo University and Masters' degree and a PhD from Harvard University and has received 19 honorary doctorates.